Have you ever dreamed of writing at home for a living?

 I subscribed to their email list, read all their blog posts, followed them on social media, and learned from them as much as I could.

 Anytime I read something valuable (which was a lot), I’d write it down in my notes exactly how it was written.
 This helped me fully grasp what I was learning while also literally writing out the way the pros were writing.
 I began to pick up their writing voice, which would soon help me find mine.
+(Please note that copying other’s work is wrong.
+You can practice this to get better, but don’t pretend someone else’s work is yours.)

 The more I researched, the more I realized how much I loved copywriting.
 It sounded intimidating at first, but for me, learning was a breeze!
 Copywriting was my thing.
 It made me happy, I had fun doing it, and I was pretty good at it!